anbox-cloud/discourse-docs/howto/troubleshoot/landing.md

 A Juju crash dump may include the following debugging information:
 * Additional information provided by the Anbox Cloud charms
-* Information about any Anbox Cloud instances that crashed
+* Information about any instances that crashed

 Use the following command to generate a crash dump: